CRI-Biocore/scRNA-2025-Workshop3/README.md

 **This hands-on workshop series, organized by the CRI Bioinformatics Core, offers a practical introduction to single-cell RNA sequencing (scRNA-seq) data analysis.
-Participants will work through each step of a typical scRNA-seq workflow using widely used tools such as 10x Genomics Cell Ranger, DoubletDecon, and Seurat.**
+Participants will work through each step of a typical scRNA-seq workflow using widely used tools such as 10x Genomics Cell Ranger and Seurat.**